Genivia/ugrep/README.md

   💡 `-Zn` matches up to `n` extra, missing or replaced characters, `-Z+n` matches up to `n` extra characters, `-Z-n` matches with up to `n` missing characters and `-Z~n` matches up to `n` replaced characters.  `-Z` defaults to `-Z1`.

-- Fzf-like search with regex (or fixed strings with `-F`), fuzzy matching with up to 4 extra characters with `-Z+4` and words only with `-w`, using `--files --bool` for file-wide Boolean searches
+- Fzf-like search with regex (or fixed strings with `-F`), fuzzy matching with up to 4 extra characters with `-Z+4` and words only with `-w`, using `-%%` for file-wide Boolean searches

-      ug -Q --files --bool -l -w -Z+4 --sort=best
+      ug -Q -%% -l -w -Z+4 --sort=best

   💡 `-l` lists the matching files in the TUI, press `TAB` then `ALT-y` to view a file, `SHIFT-TAB` and `Alt-l` to go back to view the list of matching files ordered by best match